-You’ve never seen a retail center quite like the Citadel Outlets.
-Discover more than 130 stores and a hotel behind an exotic, 1,700-foot/518-meter façade straight out of Ancient Babylon—the remnant of a tire factory dating back to the 1920s.
+You’ve never seen a shopping centre quite like the Citadel Outlets near central Los Angeles.
+Discover more than 130 stores and a hotel behind an exotic, 1,700-foot façade straight out of Ancient Babylon—the remnant of a tyre factory dating back to the 1920s.

-Even if it looks like an ancient temple, the Citadel is a shrine to contemporary shopping.
-Take the young ones to Tommy Hilfiger Kids and the Toys “R” Us Outlet.
-Guys can update their wardrobes at A/X Armani Exchange and Hugo Boss, while women should check out Kate Spade New York and other chic offerings.
+It looks like an ancient temple, and that’s not entirely misleading—the temple part at least.
+The Citadel is a shrine to contemporary shopping.
+The children will want to go to Gymboree and the Disney Outlet.
+Men can update their wardrobes at A/X Armani Exchange and Perry Ellis, while women should check out Kate Spade New York and other chic offerings.